hanxngn05/hanxngn05/README.md

 # Hi!
 I'm Han Nguyen 👋

-I am a second-year undergraduate student at Wellesley College, double majoring in Data Science and Economics, with cross-registration at MIT.
+I am a second-year undergraduate student at Wellesley College, double majoring in Computer Science and Mathematics, with cross-registration at MIT.
 My GitHub showcases projects, research, and initiatives driven by a passion for leveraging data and technology to solve real-world problems.
 I’m particularly interested in fintech, AI, and quantitative finance as I work towards a career in data-driven industries.

 ---